28 Unique Things to Do in the West Midlands

 Opening times: 10:30am-4pm (Tue–Fri); 10:30am-5pm (Sat), Closed (Sun-Mon).

-9 Family Days Out West Midlands
+10 Family Days Out West Midlands

-#20.
+#21.
 West Midland Safari Park

 Giraffe going through the car sunroof for food - West Midland Safari Park Zoo, near Kidderminster, England

-The Safari Park is also the first park in the UK to have the African big five game animals: the lion, leopard, black rhinoceros, African bush elephant, and African buffalo.
 After the captivating safari drive-through, another one of the fun things to do in the West Midlands is to hop on the rides at the thrilling theme park that promises screaming excitement for both young and old alike.
-Finally, for a unique, cozy finish to a fun-filled day, the park has Safari Lodges which comprise a mix of luxury lodges and premium cottages that offer meals and spectacular views of the animals as well!

 West Midland Safari Park (Google Maps location)